ganiyat-bakare/ecowise-shop/README.md

 - This repository contains the Ecowise Shop final web application project for WDD 330.
 The application is an eco-friendly e-commerce shopping website.

--The EcoWise Shop application is designed to help users make informed decisions about eco-friendly products and brands.
+- The EcoWise Shop application is designed to help users make informed decisions about eco-friendly products and brands.
 It addresses the challenge of identifying sustainable options in the marketplace, promoting environmentally responsible shopping practices.

 - My motivation for this project comes from a commitment to sustainability and a desire to make eco-conscious shopping more accessible for consumers.